HabitatFramework/UserGuide/functions/functions.rst

 * Set the Cosmetic layer as 'Editable' and draw the feature to split by.

 .. tip::
-	The Cosmetic layer should be used due to the time required for MapInfo to add a new feature to the full HLU layer.
+	The Cosmetic layer should be used to save time with MapInfo adding a new feature to a large HLU layer.

 * Set the HLU layer as 'Editable'.
 * Select the feature to be split and go to Objects > Set Target.